tc39/proposal-integer-and-modulus-math/README.md

 ### Remove

 The original version of this proposal included one operation which returned multiple values in an object.
-This are difficult to optimize and rare.
+This is difficult to optimize and rare.
 Consequently, it is no longer part of this proposal.

 - `Math.idivmod(x, y)` – Int32 division with modulus, returns `[division result, modulus result]`